 - On-premise guest-side ordering

-- A complete off-premises solution
+- A complete off-premise solution

 Not every restaurant is the same, so not every reopening scenario will align.
 But these tips and recommendations should help your restaurant transition into a new operational framework that will help you navigate the new normals brought on by the current health crisis.